kapouer/upcache/README-ua.md

-The application parses User-Agent request header, modifies the resource accordingly (typically using a different html template) and send a list of browser minversion maxversion in X-Cache-Agent HTTP response header.
+The application parses User-Agent request header, modifies the resource accordingly (typically using a different html template) and send a list of browser minversion maxversion in X-Upcache-Agent HTTP response header.

 store key = browser-ranges-list + url
 store lookup = browser-ranges-list